madebycomrades/autokitty-react/readme.md

 $ npm test
 ```

+> The unit tests use Jasmine.
+For tests that interact with the DOM `window` and `document` globals are provided by jsdom without the need for a browser.
+Module imports can be mocked in test subjects using proxyquire.

 ## Database

-The database is based on [PouchDB](http://pouchdb.com).
-A flexible interface to local and remote data sources that implements the CouchDB API.
+[PouchDB](http://pouchdb.com) provides a unified CouchDB-based interface to local or remote data stores.

 ### Development

-The development database is created locally at `./db/local/ak`.
+The development database is created locally in the `.db/` folder.

 To freshly create (or recreate) the development database, insert its design document and populate it with fixture data run,